Asteroids with Satellites

 Contents:

-List of confirmed and suspected binary asteroids/TNOs--by class or by designation, with orbital class of object in parenthesis
+List of binary asteroids/TNOs--by class or by designation, with orbital class of object in parenthesis

 (Follow links to pages with data and links on specific objects, including links to abstracts at ADS):